Read our news and what is going on at Industridoktorn at the moment here!

-Göteborg celebrates 400 years as a city from the 2nd of June to the 3rd of September 2023.
-The celebration is arranged by Göteborg Stad with project leadership from Göteborg & Co.
-During the festivities we show out prototype with cultivation of microalgae.
-Welcome to take a look inside the re-used container in Jubileumsparken at Frihamnen this summer!
+Göteborg has celebrated 400 years as a city from the 2nd of June to the 3rd of September 2023.
+The celebration was arranged by Göteborg Stad with project leadership from Göteborg & Co.
+During the festivities we have shown our prototype with cultivation of microalgae.
+The algae has grown well during summer and a sediment has been formed!
+The prototype has now been moved to our own laboratory for continued demonstration.

 At pilot scale we have cultivated microalgae at industrial sites (paper mill, lead smelter) with flue gas as carbon dioxide source and sunlight.
 Then the biomass is harvested once a year in an energy efficient process.
 When the sediment thereafter is dried a blackgreen cake is formed, consisting of carbohydrates, proteins, and lipids (fat), which is rich in energy.
 The cake can give you a picture of how sedimented biomass, in nature preserved under high pressure during a long time without being completely degraded on the sea floor, is transformed into fossil oil.